KonnorRogers/personal-site/src/_posts/2023-10-25-web-components-tailwind-and-ssr.md

 This blog post is intended more to be a high level overview, and won't get into the nitty gritty implementation details.

-This was post was inspired by [Live with Adam Wathan at Rails World 2023 of Remote Ruby](https://www.remoteruby.com/2260490/13814488-live-with-adam-wathan-at-rails-world-2023) where Adam and the Remote Ruby crew talk about styling Web Component styling and Web Component SSR.
+This was post was inspired by [Live with Adam Wathan at Rails World 2023 of Remote Ruby](https://www.remoteruby.com/2260490/13814488-live-with-adam-wathan-at-rails-world-2023) where Adam and the Remote Ruby crew talk about styling Web Components with Tailwind and Web Component SSR.

 ## Full Disclosure